Samples

 When an expert sommellier Chris,

-Tried new vintage, he swiftly dismissed,
+Tried a new wine, he swiftly dismissed,

 Said “Some wines are sublime,